asaikali/effective-spring-on-kubernetes/README.md

 # effective-spring-on-kubernetes

 Example applications show to use Spring Boot 2.4.x on Kubernetes.

-## Sample Applications

 There are two types of sample application in this repo.
 Samples showing various approaches for containirzing Spring appliactions in the `containerize` folder.
-Samples showing features for running spring applications on Kubernetes in
-`run` folder.
-Each sample application has a readme.md that explains how to run the sample and points out interestning things to look at.
+Samples showing features for running spring applications on Kubernetes in `run` folder.
+Each sample application has a `readme.md` that explains how to run the sample and points out interestning things to look at.

 ## Software Prerequisites